nhrap-dev/FHIT/README.md

 ## Requirements

 The Flood Hazard Import Tool requires Python >3.6, Hazpy, Hazus, and an internet connection.
-See the the To Use section on how to install.
+See the To Use section on how to install.

 ## To Use